cosmastech/laravel-wide-load/README.md

 - `JobProcessed` (successful queue job)
 - `JobFailed` (failed queue job)

-No manual reporting is needed in most cases.
+No manual reporting is needed in most cases if you have `auto_report` enabled.

 ### Middleware